- Our Work

 USAID is working with the Ministry of Education and Sports to promote early grade reading and improve the literacy skills of 3.5 million children.
 USAID’s program aims to increase Ugandans’ literacy, ensure a safe and supportive school environment and increase health-seeking behaviors through measureable improvements in student knowledge and life skills.

-USAID seeks to improve the quality of basic education in Uganda with a particular focus on girls, vulnerable children and children in conflict-affected regions.
-USAID strengthens the teaching workforce through improvements in training and retention, as well as supervision and administration tools.
-Programs also support evidence-based curriculum reform and policy development, which are critical to the quality of education systems.
+USAID activities strengthen the teaching workforce through improvements in training, retention and supervision and administration tools.
+Programs support evidence-based curriculum reform and policy development, which are critical to the quality of education systems.
 In addition, USAID engages local communities and empowers them to participate in the education of their children.

-By investing in literacy and HIV/AIDS prevention, USAID expects to increase students’ success and retention in school, promote healthy behaviors, and lay the foundation for the socioeconomic benefits that have been demonstrated to accrue from students’—especially girls’—education.
+By investing in literacy, HIV/AIDS prevention and providing a safe and supportive school environment, USAID expects to increase students’ success and retention in school and to promote healthy behaviors and lay the foundation for the socioeconomic benefits that have been demonstrated to accrue from students’ education.